PacktPublishing/Cloud-Computing-Demystified-for-Aspiring-Professionals/Instructions/Chapter7/VNET/Azure/azureVNet_AllTasks.md

 #### Task 4: Describe and configure routing and an internet gateway.
 In this task, you will understand Azure routing and its built-in internet gateway.

+Cloud computing providers like Azure include their own route tables.
+Microsoft Azure has a system route table which by default...
+For further information please read the book.

+**In these tasks, you have implemented an Azure VNet with public and private subnets.**